michelle3211/311project/project-background/project-background.md

 ### Generics

+In TypeScript, if a generic function is created, the compiler will enforce that all the actions taken in the function are used in such a way that they *could* work with all types.
+So if you attempt an operation that is only allowed for type `String` but not `Object`, it will be forbidden (causes an error).
+But this is recognized only at compile time.
+There is no run-time representation for type parameters.

+Despite this, static-checking of the appropriate usage of generic types will be useful for when we iterate over possible articles in a `for... each` loop, to perform bulk formatting such as inserting abbreviations for our headlines.

 ### Mixins

 Mixins are a way of reusing code to make new classes by combining desired parts of existing classes without taking on all features of those classes.
 The specificity of which methods are retained avoids the problems from ambiguity that comes up in multiple inheritance otherwise.
-They are useful in situations where a particular behaviour is repeated in many classes, providing optional behaviour in a class, and making variations on similar features in the augmented class. [@4]
+They are useful in situations where a particular behaviour is repeated in many classes, providing optional behaviour in a class, and making variations on similar features in the augmented class.

 ### Intersection Types